JWST Data File Naming Conventions

 Software documentation outside JDox: Data File Associations

 JWST association files follow a similar naming convention.
 Associations capture the relationship between exposures that are to be combined by design to form a single product.
-Association data products result from the combination of multiple exposures like dithers or mosaics, and are generated by stage 3 of the JWST Science Calibration Pipeline.
+Associations created during stage 2 combine and produce exposure-based files.
+These could include background- or wavelength-related data that is used by stage 2 steps.
+Association data products generated in stage 3, result from the combination of multiple exposures like dithers or mosaics.
 These products will have a file name that includes the "astronomical source target" value in APT and observation parameters that will help users to map them to a specific proposal and observation.
 The software documentation contains the latest information on naming conventions for association files for the different association types.

 Latest updates